USCbiostats/PM566/website/content/assignment/10-lab.md

 ```
 ## Exercise 7.2

-Modify the above query to only keep the `customer_id`s that have more then 5 payments
+Modify the above query to only keep the `customer_id`s that have more then 5 payments.

 ```sql